tortugastudios/emjinx-examples/rest/javascript-fetch/README.md

-# Emjinx Example - JavaScript and Fetch
+# Emjinx Example - JavaScript and Fetch API

-This example uses an HTML form, with vanilla JavaScript and Fetch API, to send a POST request to the Emjinx REST API.
+This example uses an HTML form, with plain JavaScript and the Fetch API, to send a POST request to the Emjinx REST API.

-This is the recommended implementation when not using React.
+This is the recommended implementation when using plain JavaScript.

 ## Emjinx REST API Endpoint: